remarkjs/remark-math/readme.md

 ## Security

 Assuming you trust KaTeX/MathJax, using `rehype-katex`/`rehype-mathjax` is safe.
-If a vulnerability were to be introduced in them, it could open you up to a [cross-site scripting (XSS)][wiki-xss] attack.
+If a vulnerability is introduced in them, it opens you up to a [cross-site scripting (XSS)][wiki-xss] attack.
 See their readmes for more info.

 ## Contribute